Kyoto Red

 Please note: Maturity, adaptability and disease tolerance may differ under your specific climate and/or growing conditions.

 Culinary tips: Its sweet flavor makes this variety ideal for carrot juice.
 Also enjoy them fresh or steamed.
-Julienne cut daikon and carrots and toss with a su dressing (see recipe online at kitazawaseed.com).
+Julienne cut daikon and carrots and toss with a su dressing.
+See recipe on our website.
+Excellent carrot for oshogatsu.

 |